Hello readers! In this post, we’ll discuss what is solar power plant? It’s Diagarm, Layout, Working, and More using illustrations.

 Solar power tower system uses hundreds to thousands of flat sun-tracking mirrors known as heliostats to reflect and concentrate the sun’s energy onto a central receiver tower.
 Energy can be concentrated up to 1500 times the energy coming from the Sun.

 The concentrated solar energy is used to heat the air in the tower up to 700°C (1,300°f).
-The heat is captured in a boiler and utilised to generate electricity with the help of a steam turbine.
+The heat is captured in a boiler and utilized to generate electricity with the help of a steam turbine.

 3. Solar Pond